TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Patrick-Murray Administration, the Commonwealth now has the highest credit ratings in

-state history —AA+ from all three agencies, which has already saved taxpayers $1 OOM in
+state history —AA+ from all three agencies, which has already saved taxpayers $100M in

 interest costs over the next 30 years.
 Additionally, the Commonwealth has among the